SA-16B “Albatross”

 -

-Used extensively in the Search and Rescue (SAR) roles by the U.S. Air Force, over 900 flyers were rescued in Korea by SA-16 crew.
-When not saving lives, the SA-16 (later designated HU-6) flew VIPs, cargo, and aerial ice flow and oil slick surveillance.
-Called upon again to serve in Vietnam, the Albatross saved many lives until being replaced by helicopter in the SAR role.
+Used extensively in the Search and Rescue (SAR) roles by the USAF, over 900 flyers were rescued in Korea by the SA-16 crew.
+When not saving lives, the SA-16 (later designated HU-6) flew VIPs, cargo, aerial ice flow, and oil spill surveillance.
+Called upon again to serve in Vietnam, the "Albatross" saved many lives until being replaced by helicopter in the SAR role.

 Information based on, “Travis Heritage Center” by Nick Veronico, copyright Travis AFB Historical Society and Travis AFB Heritage Center Foundation.